 From here your Google My Business is up and running.
 All that’s left to do is keep the information updated and submit your website to online directories to further increase your chances of being featured in a local search or snippet.
-If you want some ideas on which local directories to use click here

 Are you frustrated customers can’t find your website?

 Join my FREE online community for SEO tips!